faddalibrahim/data-structures-cpp-java-python-js/stack/README.md

 ## pop() : O(1)

-Removes an item on the top of the stack
+Removes and returns the item on the top of the stack

 ## peek() : O(1)